Accounts linked to RPI

 How do inflation-linked savings work?

-Currently, most savings accounts don't come close to the rate of inflation.
-So you're actually losing money, as prices are increasing faster than your savings are growing.
+For a very long time savings accounts haven't come close to the rate of inflation.
+So you've actually been losing money, as prices are increasing faster than your savings are growing.
+But, for the first time since inflation records began in 1996, in April 2015, inflation was at a negative.
+Which means that goods that might have cost £100 last year, now cost less.

 What is inflation?